obzehn/cscs_alps_daint/README.md

 2. **--view=plumed** loads an installation of GROMACS 2022.5 patched with PLUMED 2.9.0
 3. **--view=develop** loads the packages needed to install GROMACS related stuff (CUDA etc.) without loading any specific GROMACS.

-A few details are outlined in the [uenv gromacs](https://eth-cscs.github.io/alps-uenv/uenv-gromacs/) page from CSCS and [here](https://confluence.cscs.ch/display/KB/GROMACS).
+A few details are outlined in the [uenv gromacs](https://docs.cscs.ch/software/sciapps/gromacs/) page.
+In the following I report a guide to install GROMACS 2023 patched with PLUMED 2.9.1, which is loosely based on [this section](https://docs.cscs.ch/software/sciapps/gromacs/#building-gromacs-from-source) on CSCS website.
+I am no CSCS employee nor a GROMACS developer, so use this at your own risk.
 To compile GROMACS it is better if we `salloc` to a debug node, so we don't cram the head node with our processes (and get -rightfully- kicked out), with the following
 ```
 salloc --nodes=1 -t 00:30:00 --partition=debug